Dovelus/nimStealer/README.md

-My firt interaction about trying to weponize NimLanguage
+My first interaction about trying to weponize NimLanguage